Frequently asked questions

 Yes, the foot path is on the right hand side from the city centre.
 The bridge is one kilometre long and it takes about 20 minutes to walk across.

 Yes.
-Tromsø Cathedral is normally open in the afternoon by volunteers.
-Church Service is at 11am on Sundays.
+Tromsø Cathedral is open on Tuesdays and Fridays from 12 PM to 4 PM.
+There are separate opening hours for holidays, special occasions, and the summer season.
+Church Service is at 11 AM on Sundays.
 There is also an International churc service once a month.

 The Botanical Garden is open 24 hours a day with free entrance.
 The flowering season is from spring to autumn.
 As the gardens are in open space, the plants cannot be enjoyed during winter, but will still be open for the public.